AAAylinChen/GenAI-Use-SD-SIGCSE/Three-Layer Framework/Three-Layer Framework Use Scenario.md

 These verbs can be used in **tick-box, Likert scale, or rubric-style assessments** to measure the effectiveness of AI-enhanced teaching, learning, and professional practice.

 The following sections provide three concrete scenarios that illustrate how **teachers, students, and developers** interact within the proposed framework.
-Each scenario focuses on a specific domain of practice, showing how the verbs in **Layer 3 interactions** can be applied and evaluated in real contexts.
+Each scenario focuses on a specific domain of practice, showing how the proposed **Three-Layer Framework** can be applied and evaluated in practical contexts.

 - [1.
 Work-Integrated Learning (Student ↔ Developer)](#1-work-integrated-learning-wil-use-scenario-student--developer)
 - [2.
 Classroom Integration (Teacher ↔ Student)](#2-classroom-integration-use-scenario-teacher--student)